Who can apply for this program?

 Yes!
-Interns will receive training in both research and outreach techniniques, and they will also receive attention and feedback from faculty during the program.
+Interns will receive training in both research and outreach techniques, and they will also receive attention and feedback from faculty during the program.
 We welcome all students who want to learn!

 Will I get paid?

 Yes!
 Interns will receive a stipend for the summer of approximately $500/week (or $5000 for the full program).
-In addition, the program will cover parking costs and provide full access to OSU resources.
+In addition, the program will provide full access to OSU virtual resources.